JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 ---

 [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts)
-is a excellent service for storing your various secrets, so that you don't have to store them in your code.
+is an excellent service for storing your various secrets, so that you don't have to store them in your code.

 If you would have to implement Key Vault integration yourself, then very like you would have to follow this kind of pattern: